Direct Neutron Reactions in Storage Rings Utilizing a Supercompact Cyclotron Neutron Target: Feasibility demonstration at the CRYRING@ESR

 \subsection{Experiments for the $i$- and $r$-process}

-Both the $i$- \cite{Cowan77} and the $r$-process \cite{BBFH} are characterized by much higher neutron densities than the $s$-process, and their respective paths lie on the more neutron-rich side of the nuclear chart.
+Both the intermediate ($i$)- \cite{Cowan77} and the rapid ($r$) neutron capture processes \cite{BBFH} are characterized by much higher neutron densities than the $s$-process, and their reaction paths lie on the more neutron-rich side of the nuclear chart.
 These processes involve hundreds and thousands of unstable neutron-rich nuclei, respectively.
-Because of their short half-lives, they are completely out of reach for conventional methods and only indirect techniques like surrogate reactions\,\cite{Escher12,Jurado21} or the $\beta$-Oslo method\,\cite{Spyrou2014,Liddick2016,Larsen2019,Liddick2019} can be employed in some cases to constrain the cross sections.
+Because of their short half-lives, they are completely out of reach for conventional methods, and only indirect techniques like surrogate reactions\,\cite{Escher12,Jurado21} or the $\beta$-Oslo method\,\cite{Spyrou2014,Liddick2016,Larsen2019,Liddick2019} can be employed in some cases to constrain the cross sections.

-As for all three neutron-driven nucleosynthesis mechanisms ($s$, $i$ and $r$), neutron-capture rates play a fundamental role in network calculations to model abundances of the corresponding stellar environments\,\cite{Arcones23}.
-Some of the most debated $i$-process challenges are related to puzzling elemental abundance ratios observed in metal-poor stars like HD94028\,\cite{Roederer2016}.
+As for all three neutron-driven nucleosynthesis mechanisms ($s$, $i$, and $r$ process), neutron-capture rates play a fundamental role in network calculations to model abundances of the corresponding stellar environments\,\cite{Arcones23}.
+Some of the most debated $i$-process challenges are puzzling elemental abundance ratios observed in metal-poor stars like HD94028\,\cite{Roederer2016}.
 As reported in the sensitivity study of Ref.\,\cite{McKay2020}, a proper interpretation of the observed abundances in this star would require ($n,\gamma$) cross sections for the short-lived nuclei $^{66}$Ni, $^{69}$Cu, $^{72}$Zn, $^{75}$Ga, $^{78}$Ge, $^{79}$Ge, $^{80}$Ge, $^{84}$Se, and $^{85}$Br.

 Other sensitivity studies focus on the possibility of the $i$-process as a plausible explanation for the abundance pattern observed in CEMP (Carbon-Enhanced Metal-Poor) stars\,\cite{Hampel2016}.
 For this, recent sensitivity studies\,\cite{Choplin21} identified that a better knowledge of neutron-capture cross sections for $^{137}$Cs, $^{144}$Ce, $^{153}$Sm,$^{155}$Sm, and $^{151}$Nd are required.